carissalow/rapids/docs/setup/configuration.md

     - A screen row sensed at `1587400000000` will be discarded because it was logged outside any interval.

 ??? note "Can I get the `TZCODES_FILE` from the time zone table collected automatically by the AWARE app?"
     Sure.
-You can put your timezone table (`timezone.csv`) collected by AWARE app under `data/external` folder and run:
+You can put your timezone table (`timezone.csv`) collected by the AWARE app under `data/external` folder and run:
     ```bash
     python tools/create_multi_timezones_file.py
     ```